-The brain and spinal cord
+The main concerns with brain and spinal cord tumors are:

-The brain and spinal cord are called the central nervous system or CNS.
+The brain and spinal cord together are called the central nervous system or CNS.
 They serve as the main “processing center” for all of the nervous system.

 Different parts of the brain control different things, like the way we see, move, or think.
 The spinal cord connects to nerves all over the body to carry messages back and forth between the brain and the body.